Automation By Workflow Rule

-We have 2 companies providing Job Placements in USA.
-One will provide placements for 3+ years experienced, and other for people with below 3 years of experience.
-Now, we need to transfer the candidates’ profile who are with below 3 years of experience to the partner company, and it should be happen automatically when the form is filled, but not manually.
+We have 2 companies providing Job Placements in the USA.
+One will provide placements for 3+ years experienced, and another for people with below 3 years of experience.
+Now, we need to transfer the candidates’ profile who are with below 3 years of experience to the partner company, and it should happen automatically when the form is filled, but not manually.
 And, the partner company’s application platform is in .Net.
 So, the data from Salesforce platform should get automatically updated to .Net platform.

-Based on above scenario, the above functionality can be easily performed through OBM in Workflow Rules (Actions) in Salesforce.
+Based on the above scenario, the above functionality can be easily performed through OBM in Workflow Rules (Actions) in Salesforce.

-This is the feature by which we can connect from Salesforce platform to other external platforms like Java, .Net without any code.
+This is the feature by which we can connect from the Salesforce platform to other external platforms like Java, .Net without any code.

 This works as Workflow Rule action, so it will work when any record is created/updated.